ibm-cloud-docs/blockchain-sw-251/howto/ibp-console-create-app.md

 Smart contracts running on peers using the Fabric v1.4.x image must be packaged in [.cds format](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging){: external}.
 These smart contracts are installed and then instantiated on a channel.
 For information on using smart contracts with Fabric v1.4.x peers, check out [Deploy a smart contract using Fabric v1.4.x](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-smart-contracts-v14).

-Smart contracts running on peers using a Fabric x2.x image must be packed using the [.tar.gz format](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html#step-one-packaging-the-smart-contract).
+Smart contracts running on peers using a Fabric x2.x image must be packed using the [.tar.gz format](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html#step-one-packaging-the-smart-contract){: external}.
 These smart contracts must be installed and proposed by you, then approved by other channel members before being committed on the channel.
-For information on using smart contracts with Fabric v2.x peers, check out [Deploying a smart contract using Fabric 2.x](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-console-smart-contracts-v2).
+For information on using smart contracts with Fabric v2.x peers, check out [Deploying a smart contract using Fabric 2.x](/docs/blockchain-sw-251?topic=blockchain-sw-251-upgrade-ocp).

 You can use the [{{site.data.keyword.blockchainfull_notm}} VS code extension](/docs/blockchain-sw-251?topic=blockchain-sw-251-develop-vscode) to package the smart contract.
 After you install the extension, use Visual Studio Code to open the `contracts` folder in your workspace.
 Open the _{{site.data.keyword.blockchainfull_notm}} Platform_ tab.
 In the _{{site.data.keyword.blockchainfull_notm}} Platform_ pane, go to the smart contract packages section and click **Package Open Project**.
 The VS code extension uses the files in the `contracts` folder to create a new package named `papernet-js@.0.0.1.cds`.
 Right-click this package to export it to your local file system.
 You can then use your console to install your smart contract and either instantiate or propose it.